Two ovensTwo ovens

 The main differences between brick oven and conventional oven pizzas are in the crusts.
 Brick oven pizzas typically have a thinner and more rustic crust than their conventional oven counterparts.
 The high temperature of the brick oven causes the crust to blister and char, giving it a unique flavor and texture.

-See also How to clean and care for a pressure cooker for cooking?
+See also How to restore an old-fashioned pressure canner for cooking?

 Conventional oven pizzas, on the other hand, have a thicker crust that is usually softer and less chewy than brick oven pizzas.
 The temperature in a conventional oven is usually lower and more even than in a brick oven, resulting in a crust that is less charred and crisp.